ASproson/whale-translator/README.md

 ### Comments & Thought Process

 In a previous project I tried really hard to take a user input and immediately return it back to the user, but I was having trouble working out how to do this without sending them to another page.
 I wanted to keep them on the same page and 'do it live'.
-This isn't something that many people seem to looking to do, as most results online return the JS alert function, which isn't what I wanted.
+This isn't something that many people seem to be looking to do, as most results online return the JS alert function, which isn't what I wanted.
 I wanted to take user text, translate it into whale speak, and then push it straight back to the user all in one go.

 I knew that I had to collect the input into a variable but I had to let the user create the text to capture first.
 This meant creating a multi-function eventListener to do several things at once: